 The 1 year simple payback cap means Energy Efficiency Incentives will not be available to reduce the simple payback of an Energy Efficiency Project below one year.
 If required, individual EEM Energy Efficiency Incentives will be adjusted downward pro-rata so the Energy Efficiency Project has a simple payback after incentives of one year or more.
+Incentives for measures listed in the incentive tables are restricted to the amounts in the tables.
+Incentive caps for retrofit lighting measures are applied separately from caps for custom and non-lighting measures listed in the incentive tables.

 EEM Costs are subject to Pacific Power review and approval and Pacific Power may require additional documentation from the Customer or Owner.

-Two irrigation Energy Efficiency Measures have a measure cost cap.
-See the Irrigation Equipment incentive table for details.
+Some Energy Efficiency Measures have a measure cost cap.
+See the incentive tables for details.

-A compressed air measure has a measure cost cap.
-See the compressed air incentive table for details.

-The Network PC Power Management Software measure has a measure cost cap.
-See the Other Energy Efficiency Measures incentive table for details.

 Retrofit Lighting Incentive Table